2003 European Baseball Championship

 The 2003 European Baseball Championship was the 38th edition of the European Baseball Championship.
-The tournament was held in the Netherlands from 11 to 19 July 2003 and was contested between twelve national teams of the Confederation of European Baseball.
+The tournament was held in Haarlem, Rotterdam, and Amsterdam, the Netherlands from 11 to 19 July 2003 and included 12 national teams of the Confederation of European Baseball.

-Netherlands won the championship, its 18th title, defeating Greece in the final.
+Netherlands won its 18th championship, defeating Greece in the final, 2–0.
+Greece, competing in its first European championship, fielded a team with several Minor League Baseball players, including future major leaguers Nick Markakis and George Kottaras and former major leaguers Erik Pappas, Kevin Pickford, and Sean Spencer.

 Spain won the bronze medal, defeating Sweden in the bronze medal game.
-The tournament also served as the qualification for the 2005 Baseball World Cup, with the top four teams qualifying for the championship.
+The tournament served as the qualification for the 2005 Baseball World Cup, with the top four teams qualifying for the championship.